binhchay1/vnifood/wp-content/plugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Released 2024-06-24
+* Bug fix: resolving PHP warnings if scripts are being enqueued twice (conflict with TOC Plus plugin).

+= 3.0.1 =
+* Released 2024-06-22
+* Bug fix: Comments would not lazy load if set to non-inline mode with DomReady as the trigger.
+* Bug fix: Inline lazy loading button did not honor its saved label.

+= 3.0.0 =
+* Released 2024-06-07
+* New feature: Added inline lazy loading option.
+Inline lazy loading supports a loading spinner, a loading skeleton, and a loading button.
+Alternatively, you can use a shortcode as a loading indicator for custom output.
+* New feature: Admin options for building a loading spinner, a loading button, and loading skeleton.
+* Bug fix: Compatibility fix with DCO Comment Attachment and multipart forms.
+* Bug fix: Ajaxify Comments only loads when its needed now.
+* Misc: Added more compatible plugins to the Integrations tab.

+= 2.2.2 =
+* Released 2024-04-21
+* Removing WP Hooks dependency to prevent extra JS from loading.

+= 2.2.1 =
+* Released 2024-04-17
+* Bug fix: Fixing JS error with missing wp hooks dependency.

+= 2.2.0 =
+* Released 2024-04-10
+* Added responsive support to the message overlay in the admin.
+* Added preview support for the new responsive overlay in the admin.
+* Addeed frontend support for the new responsive overlay.
+* Added bottom and vertical-center alignment options for the message overlay.
+* Added overall overlay background color option.
+* The overlay is much easier to style now thanks to CSS variables.
+* Added Blocksy theme support for the selector helper.

 = 2.1.1 =
 * Released 2023-12-01
 * Fixing issue with Ajaxify loading on all pages.
 * Added better error messages for third-party plugins who use wp_die to display errors.
+* Added support for Comment Edit Pro.
+* <a href="https://dlxplugins.com/announcements/ajaxify-comments-and-comment-edit-pro-are-now-fully-compatible/">Please read the announcement post.</a>

 = 2.1.0 =
 * Released 2023-10-25